 By and large, the tree branches you will want to prune are smaller and relatively harmless.
 However, if you find yourself in the position of having to trim large branches (maybe four or more inches in diameter), it is worth attaching a rope to them to ensure that they do not cause damage to you or your property.
 Attaching a rope will allow you to lower the heavier branches down without causing harm.
 Pruning can be done properly by the resident but always proceed with caution and call the professionals if you are unsure.

-There are, of course, many other things you should know about your trees if you plan on doing work on them.
-To learn more, continue checking back here on our blog!
+There are many other things you should know about your trees if you plan on doing work on them.
+Learn more continue checking back here on our blog!

 BAC Trees Tree Trimming Experts